-If you’re looking for a no-annual-fee credit card, Citi has a few attractive products it offers, such as the Citi® Double Cash Card and the Citi® Diamond Preferred® Card.
-While both Citi credit cards are excellent in their own ways, they’re designed to serve very different purposes.
+If you’re looking for a no-annual-fee credit card, Citi offers a few attractive products, such as the Citi® Double Cash Card* and the Citi® Diamond Preferred® Card*.
+While both Citi credit cards are excellent in their own ways, they’re designed to serve different purposes.

-Read on to compare the Citi Double Cash and Citi Diamond Preferred to see which one may be worth adding to your wallet.
+Read on to compare the Citi Double Cash and Citi Diamond Preferred and see which may be worth adding to your wallet.

 |Cards||Citi Double Cash Card||Citi Diamond Preferred Card|

 |Rewards rate||2% cash back on all purchases — 1% cash back when you make purchases and an additional 1% cash back when you pay off purchases||None|

 |Intro APR||0% intro APR on balance transfers for 18 months, then a variable APR of 19.24% to 29.24%||0% intro APR on purchases for 12 months and on balance transfers for 21 months, then a variable APR of 18.24% to 28.99%|

 Citi Double Cash vs. Citi Diamond Preferred highlights

 Welcome bonus winner: Tie

 Many rewards credit cards come with valuable welcome offers that allow you to easily earn a cash bonus or large number of points.
 That’s not the case with Citi Double Cash or the Citi Diamond Preferred, since neither card offers a welcome bonus.